Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: EINSTEIN'S AND AUTHORS' VIEWS ON CURVATURE OF SPACE-TIME

-In fact due to gravity, density thus refractive-index of the atmosphere varies in radial direction; thus during bending, the light ray actually follows a curved path due to variation of $\mu$ within the medium.
-This curved path (as shown by a thin free-hand drawn curved-line in Figure(1.b)) is apparently considered as Einstein's `geodesic' of general-relativity whereas in fact it is `geodesic' due to refraction through the medium of varying $\mu$.\\\\As per Einstein's general-relativity the 4-D empty space-time is curved (warped) around a mass.
-The present (authors') refraction- theory indicates that 3-D space-atmosphere may be considered curved in view of density-variation (warping) of atmosphere around the mass.
-With passage of `time' as the light ray proceeds forward it follows a curved path in the 3-D `space'- atmosphere creating an impression of `geodesic' in 4-D space-time.\\\\Briefly summarized - (1) Einstein's view and (2) authors' view on space-time and gravity are as follows:\\\\(1) As per Einstein's general-relativity the very `vacuum' of 4-D space-time is warped/curved around a mass; also that there is no gravity but apparently appears due to curvature of the space-time. `Space-time curvature (warping) causes apparent-gravity'.\\\\(2) As per authors' view the gaseous-`atmosphere' in flat 4-D space-time is warped/curved around the mass; and that gravity is very much there and the warping/curving (variation) of atmospheric properties is due to gravity. `Gravity causes variation (warping/curving) of space-time'.
-The space-time `fabric' which warps (curves) around the mass is not `vacuum' but the `atmosphere' \cite{ref21}.
+(1) As per Einstein's general-relativity the very `vacuum' of 4-D space-time is warped/curved around a mass; also that there is no gravity but apparently appears due to curvature of the space-time. `Space-time curvature (warping) causes apparent-gravity'.\\

+(2) As per authors' view the gaseous-`atmosphere' in the 4-D space-time is warped/curved around the mass; and that gravity is very much there and the warping/curving (variation) of atmospheric properties is infact due to gravity. `Gravity causes density variation (warping/curving) of space-time'.
+The space-time `fabric' which warps (curves) around the mass is not `vacuum' but the `atmosphere' \cite{ref33}.
 Warping of the fabric of space-time, is in fact, is the variation of properties (density and refractive-index) within the surrounding-atmosphere around the massive body.

-\section{`Curvature Causes Gravity' or `Gravity Causes Curvature'?}
+\section{`CURVATURE CAUSES GRAVITY' OR `GRAVITY CAUSES CURVATURE'?}